-The course content and experiential activities involved in the M.S. in Counseling Program are designed to afford students the opportunity to advance their personal, intellectual, clinical, and professional development and functioning.
-Throughout the program of study, you will be given feedback concerning your personal, intellectual, and professional strengths, weaknesses, and performance.
+The course content and experiential activities in the Counseling Program are designed to allow students to advance their personal, intellectual, clinical, and professional development and functioning.
+Throughout your program of study, you will be given feedback concerning your personal, intellectual, and professional strengths, weaknesses, and performance.
 This feedback will come from faculty, supervisors, peers, and clients.
-Students will be expected to deal with this feedback in a mature and professional manner.
+Students will be expected to deal with this feedback maturely and professionally.

-The expectations of the Program's curricula are that students will explore and recognize the effect that personal beliefs, issues, emotions, and behaviors have on the student's ability to function as a counseling professional.
+Through the Program's curricula, faculty expect that students will explore and recognize how personal beliefs, issues, emotions, and behaviors affect the student's ability to function as a counseling professional.
 The various "techniques" or "skills" courses will require that you develop and demonstrate your clinical and professional skills as you work with classmates in role-play situations, with volunteers and clients in actual sessions, and with supervisors/supervisees.
 You will be asked to examine your behaviors, beliefs, and emotions in relation to your professional activities and experiences on an ongoing basis.